Sofitel Legend Metropole Hanoi: History

 The hotel was completely rebuilt, regaining the name Metropole and reopening on 8 March 1992, as the Pullman Hotel Metropole.
-The hotel later is handed over to the Sofitel chain, and finally becomes the Sofitel Legend Metropole Hanoi.
+The hotel was later transferred to the Sofitel chain, and finally becomes the Sofitel Legend Metropole Hanoi.

 The new 135-room Opera Wing was added from 1994 to 1996, along with the Metropole Center office tower.
 The offices were converted to additional hotel rooms in 2008.

-In 1997 former senior officials from the Vietnam War era including Robert McNamara, Nicholas Katzenbach, Dang Vu Hiep, Nguyen Co Thach, and Nguyen Dinh Phuong met at the hotel to retrospectively discuss the war.
+In 1997, a summit was held at the hotel between former senior officials on both sides of the Vietnam War, including Robert McNamara, Nicholas Katzenbach, Dale Vesser, Nguyễn Cơ Thạch, Đặng Vũ Hiệp, and Nguyễn Đình Phương.
+A retrospective analysis of the conflict, the meeting focused on the war's underlying causes and how both sides missed opportunities for an earlier negotiated settlement.